srajappa/telegraf/plugins/outputs/dcos_metrics/README.md

   # Address to listen on.
 Leave unset to listen on a systemd-provided socket.
   listen = ":8080"

+  # Systemd socket name to listen on.
+Leave unset to listen on a port.
+  #systemd_socket_name = "dcos-metrics.socket"

   # Duration to cache metrics in memory.
   cache_expiry = "2m"